steverafferty/leadconduit-integrations/index.md

 In nearly all cases, we deploy new and updated integrations to the "staging" LeadConduit instance first, so that you can verify the functionality, and so it can be acceptance-tested by others.
 Though production updates and releases are announced in the `#incidents` channel, that is not necessary for changes in staging.

-This can be done by anyone on the development team, using the commands below in the `#leadconduit` channel in the ActiveProspect Slack.
+This can be done by anyone on the development team, using the commands below in the `#bots-staging` channel in the ActiveProspect Slack.
 Prior to running this, look for a green dot next to the "staging1" bot in that channel.
-You may want to run `staging ping` to make sure it's responsive (it should respond, "pong!").

 In the easier case, where `leadconduit-integrations` didn't have to be changed, you can tell the bot to just update that single integration by running this command (for a private package called "whatever"):

 ```
-staging leadconduit update @activeprospect/leadconduit-whatever
+leadconduit update @activeprospect/leadconduit-whatever
 ```

 Or, for a public package named "whatever", you can save some keystrokes:

 ```
-staging leadconduit update whatever
+leadconduit update whatever
 ```

 After a moment, it should respond with a message that the integration was updated, listing the new version number as confirmation.
 Since staging isn't heavily used, and it's unlikely that changes to any particular integration will bother anyone, you can run an update there whenever you want.